Interstitial lung disease: Diagnosis

 Diagnosis of ILD involves assessing the signs and symptoms as well as a detailed history investigating occupational exposures.
-ILD usually presents with dyspnea, worsening exercise intolerance and 30-50% of those with ILD have a chronic cough.
+ILD usually presents with dyspnea, worsening exercise tolerance and 30-50% of those with ILD have a chronic cough.
 On examination, velcro crackles, in which the crackles compare to the sound of velcro being unfastened, are common in ILD.
 Pulmonary function tests usually show a restrictive defect with decreased diffusion capacity of carbon monoxide (DLCO) indicating reduced alveolar to blood capillary transport.
 Pulmonary function testing is indicated for all people with ILD and the FVC loss and DLCO is prognostic, with an FVC loss of greater than 5% per year associated with a poor prognosis in fibrosis subtypes of ILD.

 A chest x-ray is 63% sensitive and 93% specific for ILD.
 With advances in computed tomography, CT scans of the chest have supplanted lung biopsy as the preferred diagnostic test for ILD.
 A thoracic CT scan is 91% sensitive and 71% specific for ILD.
 In higher income countries, less than 10% of people with ILD undergo a lung biopsy as part of the diagnostic evaluation.

 A lung biopsy may be required if the clinical history and imaging are not clearly suggestive of a specific diagnosis or malignancy cannot otherwise be ruled out.
 Surgical lung biopsy or via a video-assisted thoracoscopic surgery (VATS) biopsy is associated with a mortality rate up to 1-2%.
 A bronchoscopic transbronchial cryobiopsy, in which a camera is introduced into the airways followed by rapid freezing of an area of lung tissue prior to biopsy is associated with a lower complication rate and a much lower mortality rate compared to VATS or surgical biopsy with near comparable diagnostic accuracy.
 There are four types of histopathologic patterns seen in ILD: usual interstitial pneumonia, non-specific interstitial pneumonia, organizing pneumonia, and diffuse alveolar damage.
 There is significant overlap of the histopathological and radiologic features of each ILD type making diagnosis challenging; even with lung biopsy, 15% of cases of ILD cannot be classified.